GLOBAL SYNERGY RESEARCH GRANTS - STUDENTS (GSRS)

 CLA IS PLEASED TO OFFER THE “GLOBAL SYNERGY RESEARCH - STUDENTS” (GSRS) GRANT PROGRAM

-During the 2021-2022 year, the program will provide financial support for three kinds of research projects:
+The program provides financial support for three kinds of research projects:

 (a) research proposed in collaboration with an individual faculty member at an international institution;

-(b) collaborative student projects involving CLA faculty partnering with faculty at an international institution; and
+(b) collaborative student projects involving CLA students partnering with faculty or students at an international institution; and

 (c) collaborative student projects at the institutional level involving the College of Liberal Arts and an international institution.